How to Become a Certified Teacher in New Hampshire

 As part of the New Hampshire certification requirements, all teachers must complete the Basic Academic Skills Assessment.
 Every endorsement requires the Praxis Core Academic Skills for Educators (CASE): Reading, Writing, and Mathematics tests.
 These tests can also be completed together as the Core CASE Combined Test.

-Question Format
+Test Content Question Format Required Score

-reading comprehension, identification of central ideas, language structures, and critical application of the presented content
+Reading test reading comprehension, identification of central ideas,

-56 multiple-choice
+56 multiple-choice 156

-word choice and sentence revision
+Writing test word choice and sentence revision 40 multiple-choice

-40 multiple-choice 2 essay (argumentative and explanatory)
+2 essay (argumentative

 162

-arithmetic, algebra, geometry, statistics, functions, and probability
+Mathematics test arithmetic, algebra, geometry, statistics, functions, and probability 56 multiple-choice 150

 In addition to the Praxis Core CASE tests, prospective educators must complete the Praxis Subject Assessments relevant to their certification.

-The Early Childhood and Elementary Education tests cover education of all academic subjects for the students that the prospective educators will later instruct,
+• The Early Childhood and Elementary Education tests cover education of all academic subjects for the students that the prospective educators will later instruct,

-All other Subject Area tests focus on specialized subject matter, such as Middle School Mathematics for middle school mathematics teachers, or Chemistry: Content Knowledge for high school chemistry teachers.
+• All other Subject Area tests focus on specialized subject matter, such as Middle School Mathematics for middle school mathematics teachers, or Chemistry: Content Knowledge for high school chemistry teachers.

 There are 23 New Hampshire Subject Area tests.
 The Praxis passing scores differ, but they range from 146 to 169.
 The Foundations of Reading test is also considered a Subject Area test, but it is scored differently.